DICE: Discrete Inversion Enabling Controllable Editing for Multinomial Diffusion and Masked Generative Models: Experiments

 \section{Experiments}

 In this section, we demonstrate the effectiveness of our proposed inversion methods on both image and language diffusion models.
 Our experiments show that the methods can preserve identity in both vision and language tasks while successfully making the intended changes.
-The implementation details can be reviewed in Supplementary Materials.
+The implementation details are in Supplementary Materials Section~\ref{sec:inp}.